Kyriakos Mitsotakis

-Early life
+Early life and education

 Kyriakos Mitsotakis was born in Athens on 4 March 1968, the son of Marika (née Giannoukou) and former Greek prime minister and New Democracy president Konstantinos Mitsotakis.
 At the time of his birth, his family had been placed under house arrest by the Greek military junta that had declared his father persona non grata and imprisoned him on the night of the coup.
 In 1968, when he was six months old, the family escaped to Turkey with the help of Turkish Minister of Foreign Affairs İhsan Sabri Çağlayangil.
-After a while, they moved from Turkey to Paris and waited until 1974 to return to Greece after democracy had been restored.
-Later, Mitsotakis described the first six months of his life as political imprisonment.
+After a while, they moved from Turkey to Paris and returned to Greece in 1973.
+Mitsotakis controversially described the first six months of his life as political imprisonment.

 In 1986, Mitsotakis graduated from Athens College.
 From 1986 to 1990, he attended Harvard University and earned a bachelor's degree in social studies, receiving the Hoopes Prize.
-Later, his senior thesis was published as a book titled «The Pitfalls of Foreign Policy» receiving mixed reviews.
+Later, his senior thesis was published as a book titled The Pitfalls of Foreign Policy, which received mixed reviews.
 From 1992 to 1993, he attended Stanford University, earning a Ford Dorsey Master's in International Policy.
 From 1993 to 1995, he attended Harvard Business School, where he earned an MBA.